 So often we receive an email from local parents asking us if there are any autism-friendly activities nearby.
 It’s difficult enough to find activities for children with special needs, but once the weather turns nasty or it’s a rainy day, indoor play places become overly crowded and loud.
 We’ve worked with local parents who have children with special needs and children who have autism, to put together some ideas for places to play on rainy days.

 Indoor playgrounds are popping up all over Indy.
 Greenwood’s Kid City is a STEAM-based play center ideal for kids ages 2-10 and is reasonably priced.
 KiDCiTY is big enough to accommodate many children with space to spread out.
 There are also several different play stations to move around to.

-The wildly popular indoor playground at Trader’s Point Christian Church, which is FREE and even offers at quiet space for kids who get overwhelmed and need to decompress.
+The wildly popular indoor playground at Trader’s Point Christian Church is FREE and offers a quiet space for kids who get overwhelmed and need to decompress.